Edens North

 • Your Room: You are responsible for keeping your room clean.
 Failure to maintain a reasonable level of cleanliness can cause undue wear and tear on your room and furnishing, foster pest infestations, spread germs and illness, and may project an atmosphere that feels disrespectful or unwelcoming to others.

 • Community Bathrooms: Hall-style buildings contain community bathrooms cleaned daily by custodial staff.
-These buildings include Edens North, Mathes Hall, Nash Hall, Ridgeway Alpha, Delta, Kappa, Omega and Sigma.
+These buildings include Edens North, Mathes Hall, Nash Hall, Ridgeway Alpha, Delta, Kappa, Omega and Sigma, along with the private gender neutral bathrooms (4 per floor) located in the north bar of Alma Clark Glass.
 Toilet paper is provided in the community bathrooms.

 • Suite Bathrooms for 10 Students or More: If you live in a suite designed for 10 or more students, your bathroom will be cleaned daily by custodial staff.
-Suites for 10 or more students are located in Fairhaven.
+Suites for 10 or more students are located in Fairhaven on the 3rd floor.
 Toilet paper is provided in your suite bathroom.

 • Birnam Wood Apartments: If you live in Birnam Wood, you and the residents in your apartment are responsible for cleaning the bathroom yourselves.
 You are required to supply your own toilet paper.
-Please note that all apartment bathrooms undergo a comprehensive cleaning and maintenance protocol each quarter; you will receive notification by email.
+Please note that all apartment bathrooms undergo a comprehensive cleaning and maintenance protocol each quarter in accordance with the published academic year schedule for your community.
 You must remove personal items or the bathroom cannot be cleaned.

 • Cleaning Supplies & Equipment: You are responsible for providing your own cleaning supplies and equipment.
 Toxic products such as bleach, ammonia, drain cleaner and pesticides are prohibited.
 Be aware and respectful of suitemates who are sensitive to certain household cleaners or heavily-scented products.
 Brooms, vacuums and other cleaning supplies are provided at your community's front desk.